India: Sustainable Development and Social Change

-The Barefoot College is a nongovernmental organization that, for more than 40 years, has been providing basic services and solutions to problems in rural communities, with the objective of making them self-sufficient and sustainable.
+The Barefoot College is a rural development organization led by the people it serves and whose development goals are self-defined.
+The Barefoot College provides basic services and solutions to problems in rural communities, with the objective of making themselves self-sufficient and sustainable.
 These solutions can be broadly categorized into the delivery of solar electrification, clean water, education and livelihood development, healthcare, rural handicrafts, and communication.

 - Rural Litigation and Entitlement Kendra (RLEK) (Dehradun, Uttarakhand)